 My firm has been fortunate to work on several elegant Mediterraneans, including two in Piedmont, one in Rockridge, and one in Moraga.
 (See our portfolio for photos)

-While the homes are built in the early 20th century, we are sourcing from vendors who fabricate beautiful, new, quality bench-made furniture in the feeling tone of the old lines.
-We do sometimes source Spanish antiques, however these often feel a bit heavy for California — and modern living.
+While the homes were built in the early 20th century, we are sourcing from vendors who fabricate beautiful, new, quality bench-made furniture in the feeling tone of the old lines.
+We do sometimes source Spanish antiques however, these often feel a bit heavy for California — and modern living.
 The newer pieces have deep roots in the old world style, and yet the design is cleaned up, not quite so heavy-handed.

 For today’s column, in addition to sharing Raoul Textiles with you, I am giving away a few more of my secrets.
-These are sites that inspire me as they relate to this form, and from whom I am currently sourcing materials, fixtures, and furnishings for my projects.
+These are sites that inspire me as they relate to this form, and from whom I am currently sourcing materials, fixtures, and furnishings for projects in the Mediterranean design style.

 Do you have a Mediterranean-style home?
 Do you have questions about how to design it?
 We would be delighted to partner with you to enrich your Mediterranean masterpiece.
 Please contact us!